Owl habitat cuts by Trump appointees used ‘faulty’ science

 Owl expert R. J. Gutiérrez from the University of Minnesota agreed.
 He said setting aside forest habitat and naming the northern spotted owl as a threatened species in 1990 briefly boosted it before barred owls arrived.

-Until barred owls are dealt with, “all habitat is critical” so spotted owls can find refuge from the aggressive newcomers, said Gutiérrez who lives in California and has spent several decades studying spotted owls along the West Coast.
+Until barred owls are dealt with, “all habitat is critical” so spotted owls can find refuge from the aggressive newcomers, said Gutiérrez who has spent several decades studying spotted owls along the West Coast.

-Environmental groups cheered Tuesday’s move but expressed frustration that about 200,000 acres (about 81,000 hectares) of previously protected habitat were excluded from the new rule.
+Environmental groups cheered Tuesday’s move but expressed frustration that about 200,000 acres (about 81,000 hectares) of previously protected habitat were excluded under a new rule published Tuesday that replaces the one under Trump..

 “In the past 20 years, there’s been accelerated loss of old-growth forest on state and private lands so it’s continued to lose habitat,” said Noah Greenwald with the Center for Biological Diversity.
 Climate change adds to the threats, he said.